UnitySt9/Zoo-World/README.md

 │           ├── ViewModels/# UI view models (MVVM pattern) │           └── Views/     # UI view components
-└── Plugins/               # Third-party plugins and dependencies
+└── Plugins/               # Third-party plugins and dependencies 🔧 Extensibility

-## 🔧 Extensibility

 The project can be easily extended by adding new animal types:

-1. Add new `AnimalType` to enum
+Add new AnimalType to enum

-2. Create animal class inheriting from `AnimalBase`
+Create animal class inheriting from AnimalBase

-3. Register prefab in `AnimalRegistry`
+Register prefab in AnimalRegistry

-4. Configure parameters in `GameConfig`
+Configure parameters in GameConfig

-## 👥 Development
+👥 Development
 The project is developed with focus on:

-- Clean architecture
+Clean architecture

-- Easy maintenance and extensibility
+Easy maintenance and extensibility

-- Modern Unity practices
+Modern Unity practices

-- Reactive programming
+Reactive programming

-## 📄 License
+📄 License

-[Zaur Muchtaroglu]

----
+[Specify your license]

-*For questions and suggestions, please create an issue in the repository.*
+For questions and suggestions, please create an issue in the repository.